-During your LASIK consultation in Lansing, Dr. Rosenbaum will take measurements of your eye and will evaluate the curvature of your cornea to assess your candidacy and develop a treatment plan that fits the dimensions of your eye.
+During your LASIK consultation in Lansing, Our Doctors will take measurements of your eye and will evaluate the curvature of your cornea to assess your candidacy and develop a treatment plan that fits the dimensions of your eye.
 If the corneal measurements during the LASIK consultation are not precise, this could compromise the accuracy of your LASIK surgery.

 A surgical plan that is based on the most accurate measurements of your eyes will significantly increase the likelihood that you’ll be satisfied with the results of your LASIK surgery.
-By following all the preoperative instructions Dr. Rosenbaum provides, your LASIK procedure has a greater likelihood of resulting in the long-term correction you want.
+By following all the preoperative instructions Our Doctors provides, your LASIK procedure has a greater likelihood of resulting in the long-term correction you want.

 If you’re ready to ditch the contacts and pursue LASIK surgery, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today to schedule your LASIK consultation.